-Note that the (min,plus)-convolution described above is here defined on functions that have an unbounded support.
-But in the periodic case, U is 1-periodic and h is convex with a global minimum.
-Then, to compute the convolution, it is enough to compute it on a single period (the (min,plusconvolution preserves the periodicity), and replace h by its restriction on a support of size 2 centered on its minimum.
-If h = 1/k with the notation of the previous section, then both functions u and h are defined on grids of size k and 2k respectively.
+Note that the (min,plus)-convolution described above is here defined on functions that have a non-bounded support.
+But in the periodic case, u is 1-periodic and h is convex with a global minimum.
+Then, to compute the convolution, it is enough to compute it on a single period (the (min,plus) convolution preserves the periodicity), and replace h by its restriction on a support of size 2 centered on its minimum.
+If $\varepsilon = 1/N$ with the notation of the previous section, then both functions u and h are defined on grids of size N and 2N respectively.
 The convolution of u and h can be efficiently computed following these steps: